 Diffuse bronchiectasis develops most often in patients with genetic, immunologic, or anatomic defects that affect the airways.
-In developed countries, the cause of many cases appears initially to be idiopathic, probably partly because onset is so slow that the triggering problem is not readily evident at the time bronchiectasis is recognized.
-With newer, improved genetic and immunologic testing, an increasing number of reports describe finding an etiology in these idiopathic cases after careful, systematic evaluation.
+The cause of many cases appears initially to be idiopathic, probably partly because onset is so slow that the triggering problem is not readily evident at the time bronchiectasis is recognized.
+However, after through investigation using newer genetic and immunologic testing,, an etiology is more often found in these idiopathic cases.

 Cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
-It leads to chronic lung disease, exocrine pancreatic insufficiency... read more (CF) is commonly associated with this condition, and previously undiagnosed CF may account for up to 20% of idiopathic cases.
-Even heterozygous patients, who typically have no clinical manifestations of CF, may have an increased risk of bronchiectasis.
+It leads to chronic lung disease, exocrine pancreatic insufficiency... read more (CF) is commonly associated with diffuse bronchiectasis, and previously undiagnosed CF may account for up to 20% of idiopathic cases.
+Even patients who are heterozygous, who typically have no clinical manifestations of CF, may have an increased risk of bronchiectasis.

-Immunodeficiencies such as common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency (acquired or adult-onset hypogammaglobulinemia) is characterized by low immunoglobulin (Ig) levels with phenotypically normal B cells that can proliferate but... read more (CVID) may also lead to diffuse disease, as may rare abnormalities in airway structure.
-Undernutrition and human immunodeficiency virus (HIV) infection also appear to increase risk.
+Immunodeficiencies such as common variable immunodeficiency Common Variable Immunodeficiency (CVID) Common variable immunodeficiency (acquired or adult-onset hypogammaglobulinemia) is characterized by low immunoglobulin (Ig) levels with phenotypically normal B cells that can proliferate but... read more (CVID) may also lead to diffuse disease.
+Human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
+(Malnutrition also includes overnutrition.)
+Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more also appear to increase risk.

 Congenital defects in mucociliary clearance such as primary ciliary dyskinesia (PCD) syndromes may also be a cause, explaining almost 3% of previously idiopathic cases.

-Diffuse bronchiectasis sometimes complicates common autoimmune disorders, such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis (RA) is a chronic systemic autoimmune disease that primarily involves the joints.
-RA causes damage mediated by cytokines, chemokines, and metalloproteases.
-Characteristically... read more or Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
-It is characterized by dryness of the mouth, eyes, and other mucous membranes due... read more , and can occur in the setting of hematologic malignancy, organ transplant, or due to the immune compromise associated with treatment in these conditions.
+Diffuse bronchiectasis sometimes complicates common autoimmune disorders, such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is a chronic systemic autoimmune disease that primarily involves the joints.
+Rheumatoid arthritis causes damage mediated by cytokines, chemokines, and metalloproteases.... read more or Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
+It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more , and can occur in the setting of hematologic malignancy, organ transplant, or due to the immunocompromise associated with treatment in these conditions.
 Bronchiectasis can also be related to more common conditions, including chronic obstructive pulmonary disease (COPD) Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more , asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
 Symptoms and signs include dyspnea... read more , or chronic, recurrent aspiration.

-Allergic bronchopulmonary aspergillosis Allergic Bronchopulmonary Aspergillosis (ABPA) Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma or, less... read more , a hypersensitivity reaction to Aspergillus species that occurs most commonly in people with asthma, but sometimes in patients with CF, can cause or contribute to bronchiectasis.
+Allergic bronchopulmonary aspergillosis Allergic Bronchopulmonary Aspergillosis (ABPA) Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma... read more , a hypersensitivity reaction to Aspergillus species that occurs most commonly in people with asthma, but sometimes in patients with CF, can cause or contribute to bronchiectasis.

-In developing countries, most cases are probably caused by tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more , particularly in patients with impaired immune function due to undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
+In countries where tuberculosis is common, most cases are probably caused by tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more , particularly in patients with impaired immune function due to undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more or human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .

 Diffuse bronchiectasis occurs when a causative disorder triggers inflammation of small and medium-sized airways, releasing inflammatory mediators from intraluminal neutrophils.
 The inflammatory mediators destroy elastin, cartilage, and muscle in larger airways, resulting in irreversible bronchodilation.
 Simultaneously, in the inflamed small and medium-sized airways, macrophages and lymphocytes form infiltrates that thicken mucosal walls.
 This thickening causes the airway obstruction frequently noted during pulmonary function testing.

 With disease progression, inflammation spreads beyond the airways, causing fibrosis of the surrounding lung parenchyma.
 What inflames the small airways depends on the etiology of bronchiectasis.
-Common contributors include impaired airway clearance (due to production of thick, viscous mucus in CF, lack of ciliary motility in PCD, or damage to the cilia and/or airways secondary to infection or injury) and impaired host defenses; these factors predispose patients to chronic infection and inflammation.
-In the case of immune deficiency (particularly CVID), autoimmune inflammation may also contribute.
+Common contributors include impaired airway clearance (due to production of thick, viscous mucus in CF, lack of ciliary motility in primary ciliary dyskinesia [PCD], or damage to the cilia and/or airways secondary to infection or injury) and impaired host defenses; these factors predispose patients to chronic infection and inflammation.
+In the case of immune deficiency (particularly CVID) and autoimmune causes, autoimmune inflammation may also contribute.

 Focal bronchiectasis usually occurs when a large airway becomes obstructed.
 The resulting inability to clear secretions leads to a cycle of infection, inflammation, and airway wall damage.
 The right middle lobe is involved most often because its bronchus is small and angulated and has lymph nodes in close proximity.
 Lymphadenopathy due to mycobacterial infection sometimes causes bronchial obstruction and focal bronchiectasis.